-On the news this evening yet another “expert” said the only way to fix Social Security was to cut benefits.
-These people are so myopic they can see only one solution — cut benefits.
+On the news this evening yet another “expert” said the only way to fix Social Security is to cut benefits.
+These people are so myopic they can see only one solution - cut benefits.
 What will it take to make these people realize that is not the solution?

-They are talking about raising the cap for Medicare in 2013.
 What about raising the cap, or better yet, removing the cap for both wages and Medicare now?

-Right now the maximum contribution made to the SS trust fund from wages is $6621.60 per year.
+Right now the maximum contribution made to the Social Security trust fund from wages is $6621.60 per year.
 People in the high wage brackets can pay that from the first paycheck of the year (or at least in the first month of the year) and not pay another dime in FICA tax on wages for the balance of the entire year.
 But they sure file for Social Security when they retire!

 The wage cap of $106,800 was good for 1990, however, it is far out of date in today’s financial picture.
 There are many, many people who make well over that amount today.
 Leaving the tax rate the same if the cap was raised to $500,000, a total of $31,000 per year would go into the SS trust fund.
 That’s a difference of $24,378.40.
-If the cap was raised to $1,000,000 a total of $62,000 per year would go into the SS trust fund, a difference of $55,378.40.
+If the cap was raised to $1,000,000, a total of $62,000 per year would go into the SS trust fund — a difference of $55,378.40.
 Multiply that by the number of people in these wage brackets and the trust fund would soon be in a far healthier place.

 I’ve tried to point this out to both senators and house members but no one listens!
 Heaven forbid the wealthy be asked to pay their fair share!
 Who would contribute to the political campaigns?